Sony Pictures Home Entertainment: Metro-Goldwyn-Mayer

 In 2005, when Sony and four partners acquired Metro-Goldwyn-Mayer (MGM) from Kirk Kerkorian, SPHE held the domestic home entertainment rights to MGM's 4,000 film and 10,400 television episode library, though the releases used the MGM DVD label.
 However, thanks to a cooling DVD market, sales did not meet projections; this was one of several factors that led to MGM splitting off from Sony Pictures' control.
 On May 31, 2006, MGM ended its distribution deal with SPHE and transferred most of its output to 20th Century Fox Home Entertainment.
 The MGM fiasco directly led to long time SPHE president Ben Feingold's departure in the fall of 2006, and was replaced by, ironically, MGM Home Entertainment executive Dave Bishop, who brought along numerous MGM employees to replace Sony staffers.

 In February 2011, Sony was in negotiations with MGM for a co-financing deal that would've included full distribution rights to the MGM Home Entertainment library; this deal, however, ultimately did not include home media rights to MGM's catalog (which instead remained with Fox), though Sony would distribute some of the films they co-financed on video as part of the deal.

-Recent history

-In February 2024, it was reported that SPHE had reached an agreement to distribute all physical releases from Walt Disney Studios Home Entertainment in North America, who has begun to discontinue physical distribution entirely.

-On June 24, 2024, it was reported that SPHE had entered into a distribution deal with Studio Distribution Services, a joint venture between Universal Pictures Home Entertainment and Warner Bros.
-Discovery Home Entertainment.
-The deal would allow SDS to handle the physical distribution of titles from Sony Pictures as well as Disney, Lionsgate, and The Criterion Collection through their existing distribution deals with SPHE.